Post-thrombotic syndrome: Prevention

-Prevention of PTS begins with prevention of initial and recurrent DVT.
-For people hospitalized at high-risk of DVT, prevention methods may include early ambulation, use of compression stockings or electrostimulation devices, and/or anticoagulant medications.
+Prevention of PTS begins with the prevention of initial and recurrent DVT.
+For people hospitalized at high risk of DVT, prevention methods may include early ambulation, use of compression stockings or electrostimulation devices, and/or anticoagulant medications.
 Elastic compression stockings may reduce the occurrence of PTS after clinically confirmed DVT.

 For people who have already had a single DVT event, the best way to prevent a second DVT is appropriate anticoagulation therapy.

 A second prevention approach may be weight loss for those who are overweight or obese.
 Increased weight can put more stress and pressure on leg veins, and can predispose patients to developing PTS.

 Treatment

 Treatment options for PTS include proper leg elevation, compression therapy with elastic stockings, or electrostimulation devices, pharmacotherapy (pentoxifylline), herbal remedies (such as horse chestnut, rutosides), and wound care for leg ulcers.

-The benefits of compression bandages is unclear.
-They may be useful to treat edemas.
+The benefits of compression bandages are unclear.
+They may be useful to treat edema.

 Upper extremities

-Patients with upper-extremity DVT may develop upper-extremity PTS, but the incidence is lower than that for lower-extremity PTS (15–25%).
+Patients with upper-extremity DVT may develop upper-extremity PTS.
+The incidence is lower than that for lower-extremity PTS (15–25%).
 No treatment or prevention methods are established, but patients with upper-extremity PTS may wear a compression sleeve for persistent symptoms.